adatalab/CH4goat/README.md

 ```

 ## Notification
 This package is under development.
-Everyone can contribute to this package. **If you have the *in vivo* data of goats and want to progress this model, please contact via email. :goat:**
+Everyone can contribute to this package. **If you have the *in vivo* data of goats and want to progress this model, please contact via [email](ruminoreticulum@gmail.com) or github. :goat:**

 ## Getting helps